containers/buildah/docs/buildah-config.md

 Add a value (e.g. name=*value*) to the environment for containers based on any images which will be built using the specified container.
 Can be used multiple times.

+**--history-comment** *comment*

+Sets a comment on the the topmost layer in any images which will be created using the specified container.

+**--hostname** *host*

+Set the hostname to set when running containers based on any images built using the specified container.

+Note: this setting is not present in the OCIv1 image format, so it is discarded when writing images using OCIv1 formats.

 **--label** *label*